Greenheart Group: Sustainable Forest Management

+Plantations

 New Zealand Radiata Pine Plantation

 Greenheart Group operates a softwood plantation forest business in New Zealand with radiata pine as main its main commercial species.
 The company exports its radiata pine logs to countries such as China, India, Korea and Japan.

 Suriname Natural Forest Concession

 Greenheart Group operates a hardwood business in Suriname.
 The company practices sustainable forest harvesting and has two large scale sawmills to produce lumber for sales to Europe and Asia.
 The company is also building a bioenergy plant to convert timber waste into clean energy.